bella-mir/bella-mir/README.md

 - 🤓: Currently studying with Practicum’s Software Engineer bootcamp by Yandex (7th month out of 10)

-- 🌐: Currently working as a GIS and Urban Data analyst
+- 🌐: Working as a GIS and Urban Data analyst

 - 🏃‍♀️: In my free time, I like playing volleyball and running